taskbase/tb-grid/README.md

 ## 💯 What's the status of the project?

-- Initial prototype is working well, see demo below
+- Initial prototype is working well, see demo
 - We are planning to replace Bootstrap with `tb-grid` in our own codebase
 - We would be thrilled to hear your opinions & suggestions on this small project!
 Why don't you just give it a spin and let us know what you think?